AziziShekoofeh/Time-series-Classification/README.md

 [1] Azizi, Shekoofeh, et al. "Deep Recurrent Neural Networks for Prostate Cancer Detection: Analysis of Temporal Enhanced Ultrasound."
 IEEE transactions on medical imaging (2018).

-If you are using this codes in any capicity please cite the above paper or:
+If you are using these codes in any capicity please cite the above paper or:

 @article{azizi2018deep,
   title={Deep Recurrent Neural Networks for Prostate Cancer Detection: Analysis of Temporal Enhanced Ultrasound},